 Learning Recommendations: Grade B or higher in both Visual Art 1, and 2; Teacher approval of a portfolio of course work and independent work.

 Strategies: Students will initially receive direct instruction on specific breadth projects.
-Breadth projects are specific projects showing the ability to work in a variety of mediums and styles.
-The 2nd semester students will be self-directed (concentration) in the exploration of 2-dimensional design or a drawing portfolio.
-Students will submit digital images of works that demonstrate personal artistic growth and development for both breadth and concentration as well as an artist statement in which they describe ideas investigated and explain how the ideas evolved as they created their body of work.
+Students will submit digital images of works that demonstrate personal artistic growth and development as well as an artist statement in which they describe ideas investigated and explain how the ideas evolved as they created their body of work.
 All portfolios are assessed by at least two highly experienced studio art educators (AP Studio Art teachers or college faculty) who apply standard scoring criteria, with respect to the composition and content.